2manypistachios/rats/src/cms/pages/about.md

 ---
 # Schedule

-We update the comic every Saturday, in the afternoon.
+We update the comic every weekend, generally Saturday evenings.
 We will add 5 new pages with every update.
 For now that is our schedule, we may change it as time goes on.

 # About the World